marketdial/dev-ops-takehome/README.md

 - Bonus: Write unit tests that are ran automatically during the image build.
 The build for the should fail if the tests fail

 ## Task 5:
-- Provide a cURL command that when ran will post data to your Python service resulting in a store with name `test_store` being inserted into the database.
+- Provide a cURL command that when ran will post data to your Python service, resulting in a store with name `test_store` being inserted into the database.

 # How will we verify this once submitted?